How Can Divorce Affect Your Credit?

 For those going through a divorce, there are ways to prevent the previously mentioned scenarios from happening.

-Be proactive.
 Don’t wait to talk about financials until you’re served with divorce papers.
 In fact, discussing the financial future if something goes wrong should be talked about even before saying “I do.”
 It’s not romantic, but it’s important.

 When the marriage begins to sour, it’s time to start working on a plan.

-Check the credit report.
 Over the course of a marriage, couples become comfortable with sharing their information.
 Social security number, birth date and a fake signature are enough to add a person to a credit card, loan or another kind of debt without their knowledge or consent.
 After a divorce, one person may try to apply for credit and find out their name is on accounts they never knew about.

+Driving up your divorce costs could hurt your credit.
 Instead of paying lawyers to battle in court, choosing mediation can lead to the same conclusion while saving a lot of money.

-Refinance the mortgage.
 The person who received the house in the settlement should immediately begin the process of refinancing the home.
 This will not be easy as the individual will likely have less household income.
 But it’s best for both parties if the mortgage is in one person’s name as it will remove any legal ties from the loan as well as allow for a change on the deed for the house.

-Check the small things.
 It’s easy to focus on the big accounts like credit cards, mortgages and other loans, but there are smaller accounts that also need to be addressed during a divorce.
 This includes gym memberships, cell phones and other accounts that have a contract.
 If these obligations go unpaid, like the other big debts, they can appear on your credit report as a derogatory mark.

 Going through a divorce is not fun for anyone.
 It takes a toll emotionally and financially.
 But with proper planning, an individual can survive the ordeal with their credit intact.